Pamir/jvm-dump-usecases/docs/infinite-wait.md

 kill -3 1
 ```

-5. Print the main thread
+5. Copy the main thread to a txt file.
 ```
 "main" #1 prio=5 os_prio=0 tid=0x00007f292000a800 nid=0x6 in Object.wait() [0x00007f292a12b000]
    java.lang.Thread.State: WAITING (on object monitor)